Zoning Study 2020 - 2023

 - Introducing accessory dwelling units as a permitted-with-conditions use in all single-family zoning districts (Ch.
 937)

 Clean and redlined copies of the updated zoning code can be found in the June 21 Council packet.
-The City's digital code library, Municode, will be updated to reflect these changes over the summer.
 The changes went through a year of review with staff, the Zoning Study Task Force, Planning Commission, and City Council.

 Tree Preservation Ordinance

-The City of Wayzata is currently reviewing the Tree Preservation Ordinance (TPO) §936 and §710.
-The goal of this review is to determine if any changes are necessary to the Ordinance to protect, preserve, and enhance the natural environment of the community.
+The City of Wayzata has reviewed and published the updated Tree Preservation Ordinance (TPO) §936 and §710.
+The goal of the review was to determine if any changes are necessary to the Ordinance to protect, preserve, and enhance the natural environment of the community.
 Community meetings were conducted to review the TPO on July 12, 2021 and October 28, 2021.
 A survey was also open to the public from August 26 to October 5 that elicited 69 responses.
-After the first set of proposed changes was critiqued by the Planning Commission, an updated set was recommended for approval in September.
-The City Council is set to discuss the changes at the October 4 meeting.
+The Zoning Task Force and Planning Commission reviewed the TPO and it was ultimately approved by the City Council in October, 2022.

 Mixed Use Buildings Update

 The creation of the new use table within Chapter 937 has made it easier to find and correct potential oversights and inconsistencies between districts.
 Updates are proposed to Chapters 902, 920, 937, 974, 975, and 975.5 to update the City's commercial districts to better fit the prior intent of the code and accommodate existing buildings.
-The changes were recommended for approval by the Planning Commission at their September 19 meeting, for consideration by the City Council at their October 18 meeting.
-Please note that ordinance changes require two readings.
+The changes were approved in October 2022.
+Clean and redlined copies of the code can be found in the October 18 Council packet.

 Definitions + General Building and Yard Requirements Update